jundalisay/spblist/content/en/research/sarkar/sociology/part-01b.md

 This unfavourableness of nature prevented the Africans from looking within and that accounts for their failure to build any civilization in the past.

-In spite of that, there are immense human potentialities lying dormant in them too.
+**In spite of that, there are immense human potentialities lying dormant in them too.**

 And for that the most pressing need is to develop those possibilities by creating a congenial environment.

 There is an admixture of blood of different races.

-In India, all the 4 prominent races – the Aryans, the Mongolians, the Austrics and the Negroes – have been inseparably mixed up.
+In India, all the 4 prominent races have been inseparably mixed up:
+- Aryans
+- Mongolians
+- Austrics
+- Negroes

 The present Filipinos are a mixture of Negro, Mongolian and Aryan races, though the Mongolian elements are predominant.